ploopyco/classic-2-trackball/docs/assembly-instructions.md

 ### Step 9

+- 💡 Currently, the kits that we ship are **Revision K** (you can tell by looking at the Base, which has a "K" written on it).
+- 💡 The *Scroll Wheel Holder Holder* design significantly changed between Revision J (which is shown in the following pictures) and the current Revision K.
+- 📷 *See Video 9 for the current Scroll Wheel Holder Holder and how to insert it into the PCBs.*
 - ➡️ Get the PCBs, Scroll Wheel Holder, and Scroll Wheel Holder Holder. 📷 *See Figure 9.1 for details.*
 - 💡 There are **two** Scroll Wheel Holder Holders in your kit.
 The second is a spare; keep it somewhere safe.
 - 💡 Inserting the Scroll Wheel Holder into the Scroll Wheel Holder Holder should be done very gently.
 These parts are quite delicate.
 Take your time and don't bend things unnecessarily.